SkyflowFoundry/connections_config/README.md

   If you don't have a service account with the Vault Owner permissions, you can create a service account through [Studio](https://docs.skyflow.com/api-authentication/#create-a-service-account) or with the [Management API](https://docs.skyflow.com/management/#ServiceAccountService_CreateAPIKey).

-You can change the `REQUEST_BIN_BASE_URL`, but feel free to use the one specified in the script.
+You can change `REQUEST_BIN_BASE_URL`, but feel free to use the one specified in the script.

 ## 1. Set up the vault via [vault_setup.py](/vault_setup.py)